BC Women’s Hospital + Health Centre is the only dedicated hospital and health centre for women in British Columbia.

 The Provincial Health Services Authority (PHSA) plans, manages and evaluates selected specialty and province-wide health care services across BC, working with the geographic health authorities and the First Nations Health Authority to deliver province-wide solutions that improve the health of British Columbians.

-As an agency of PHSA, BC Women’s strategic action plan supports PHSA's strategic direction, outlined in the PHSA Services Plan.
+As part of PHSA, BC Women’s strategic action plan supports PHSA's strategic direction, outlined in the PHSA Services Plan.

 Please visit this link for PHSA's recently updated vision, mission and values.